Git Internals: How Git Stores Data Under the Hood

 Frequently Asked Questions

-3. Can I access Git objects directly?
+3. Can I inspect Git objects directly?

 4. What happens if the .git folder is deleted?

-5. Why are hashes important?
+5. Why are SHA-1 hashes so important?

 Conclusion